-This section is a slightly modified form of the 1961 Model State Administrative Procedure Act, section (3)(c).
-See also section 3-113(ab) of the 1981 Model State Administrative Procedures Act.
+Procedure Act, section (3)(c).
+See also section 3-113(ab) and section 3-116 of the 1981 Model State Administrative Procedures Act.
 Section 504(a) governs the timing of judicial review proceedings to contest any rule on the ground of noncompliance with the procedural requirements of this [act].
-The scope of challenges permitted under Section 504(a) this section includes all applicable requirements of article 3 for the type of rule being challenged.
+The scope of challenges permitted under Section 504(a)this section includes all applicable requirements of article 3 for the type of rule being challenged.

 SECTION 315.
 FILING OF RULES.
-An agency shall file in written and electronic format with the [publisher] each rule it adopts-, amends, or repeals -including an emergency-rule adopted, amended, or repealed under Section 309(a) orand an expedited rule under Section 309(b), and all rules existing on [the effective date of this [act]] that have not previously been filed.
+An agency shall file in written and electronic format with the [publisher] each rule it adopts-,-including an emergency rule adopted under Section 309(a) orand an expedited rule under Section 309(b), and all rules existing on [the effective date of this [act]] that have not previously been filed.
 The agency shall also file a rule under this section as an electronic record.
 The filing must be done as soon after adoption of the rule as practical.
 The [publisher] shall affix to each rule and statement a certification of the time and date of filing and keep a permanent register open to public inspection of all filed rules and attached concise explanatory statements.
 In filing a rule, each agency shall use a standard form prescribed by the [publisher].